 - Then, Lance selects a contract from a list that’s specific to the Dickenson PLC account.

-- He saves his work, and sees the contract related to his opportunity.
+- He saves his work, and he sees the contract on his opportunity.

 Maria got her sales reps on track to selling products from a price book she created.
 Remember how those prices were lower than the standard list values?